Houdini 21.0 Crowd simulations

 float

-The total weight of all behavior nodes that have contributed to steerforce.
+The total weight of all behavior nodes that contribute to steerforce.
 The solver uses this to normalize the forces applied to the agent.

 On point